Leningrad Nuclear Power Plant: Incidents and accidents

 In July 1976 and again in September 1979, due to a poor safety culture, a fire broke out in a concrete vault containing radioactive waste.
 Water used in extinguishing the fires was contaminated, leaked into the environment, and entered the water table.
 This was not reported in the media.

 On 28 December 1990, during refurbishment of Unit 1, it was noticed that the space between the fuel channels and the graphite stack (contaminated during the 1975 accident) had widened.
 The contaminated graphite was spilled, and the radiation levels in the space under the reactor increased.
 Radiation was detected 6 km away from the unit, but this was not reported in the media.

-On 3 December 1991, due to faulty equipment and lax safety rule compliance, 10 new fuel rods were dropped and damaged.
+On 3 December 1991, due to faulty equipment and a lack of safety rule compliance, 10 new fuel rods were dropped and damaged.
 The staff tried to conceal the accident from the plant's management.

 In March 1992, an accident at the plant leaked radioactive gases and iodine into the air through a ruptured fuel channel.
 This was the first accident at the station that was announced in the media.

 On 27 August 2009, the third unit was stopped when a hole was found in the discharge header of a pump.
 According to the automated radiation control system, the radiation situation at the plant and in its 30 km monitoring zone was normal.
 The plant's management refuted rumors of an accident and stated that the third unit was stopped for a "short-term unscheduled maintenance", with a restart scheduled for 31 August 2009.

 On 19 December 2015, unit 2 was stopped (scrammed) due to a broken steam pipe.
 No radioactively contaminated material was released.

-On 21 December 2018, the first unit of Leningrad NPP was shut down for decommissioning.
-The defueling process is expected to take until 2023.
-Once all the used fuel has been removed, decommissioning can begin.